niananto/car-outlet/README.md

 ## Setup Locally

 First of all, do a `git clone` or download the zip.

-Then open this directory as an IntelliJ IDEA Project.
-If you don't have IntelliJ IDEA installed in your computer, do as I tell you.
+Now if you don't have IntelliJ IDEA installed in your computer, do as I tell you.

-INSTALL IT FFS.
-WHAT ELSE ARE YOU GOING TO DO!
+INSTALL IT.

+Create a  new project at your favorable directory.
+Copy this repo's `src` and `cars.txt` there.
 Then it's pretty much all about some clicks here and there.
 Build the project.
 Run `/network/Server.java` first and then you can run multiple instances of `/fx/Main.java` to login as Manufacturer (seller) or Viewer (buyer).

 Accepted usernames and passwords for login as a manufacturer -
 ```